PlatformAwareProgramming/CloudClusters.jl/README.md

 _CloudClusters.jl_ offers six primitives, as _macros_, to create and manage the lifecycle of a cluster.
 They are: __@cluster__, __@resolve__, __@deploy__, __@terminate__, __@interrupt__, and __@resume__.

 First, let's try a simple scenario where a user creates a cluster comprising four ___t3.xlarge___ virtual machines (VM) instances through the AWS EC2 services.
-In the simpler way to do this, the user uses the __@cluster__ macro, passing the number of nodes and instance type as arguments.
+In the simplest way to do this, the user applies the __@cluster__ macro to the number of nodes and instance type, as arguments.

 ```julia
 using CloudClusters